abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/cpviz.rst

         :math:`x_0 \in \{0\}, x_1 \in \{3\}, x_2 \in \{1\}, x_3 \in \{2\}`.

-        This is of course not possible and the following propogation detects this impossibility:
+        This is of course not possible and the following propagation detects this impossibility:

         ..  math::